inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 1. You can **leave the query name and pdf set name variables blank** if you want.
 2. **Don't worry too much about making your input variables consistent** with one another.
 Inquerex will reconcile inconsistent variable values automatically.
 Check [the "input" log](#logs) to see which variables (if any) Inquerex changed.
 3. You can **drag and drop PDF files from a Finder window** onto the Text Editor window, under `program_pdf_paths` and Text Edit will generate the file paths to those files for you, automatically.
 With a little practice, this is one of the easiest ways to select PDFs to search.
 Note that there's no need to enclose the file paths within quotation marks.
-4. If you have a program file open in Text Editor, and you run it, and then you edit it, your computer will issue an alert: "The document could not be saved.
-The file has been changed by another application." **Click "Save Anyway."** Your computer is letting you know that Inquerex modified your program file.
-But the modification is trivial.
-Just click "Save Anyway" and proceed.

 ## Making Your Own Links